 El Hadji Malick Diouf started for Senegal and played 54 minutes as Norway beat the Lions of Teranga 3-2 in their 2026 FIFA World Cup Group I meeting.

-The West Ham United defender was named in Aliou Cisse’s side for the match in New Jersey, giving Hammers supporters another close look at one of the club’s key international representatives during the summer tournament.
+The West Ham United defender was named in Aliou Cisse’s side for the match in New Jersey, giving Hammers supporters another close look at one of the club’s key international representatives.

 Senegal’s defeat also leaves the group picture tense.
 Ismaila Sarr scored twice, but Norway’s win means Senegal now have work to do in their final group fixture against Iraq.